Learn What You Need to Know About Your Injury and Disability Claim.

 What is an MRI?

-An MRI, which stands for "magnetic resonance imaging," is a device that creates an image of the body's internal structures through magnetic waves.
-MRI machines are getting better all the time, and the quality of the images is impressive.
+An MRI or "magnetic resonance imaging," is an image of the body's internal structures captured through magnetic waves.
+MRI machines are taking better images all the time.
+Functional MRIs, also referred to as fMRIs, track chemical reactions in the body, like blood flow.
 We have conferred with doctors who can show us a three dimensional image of a neck, including all the ligaments, discs and other soft tissues, and move the image around on a computer screen to see the anatomy from all angles.

 The MRI in an Oregon Workers' Compensation Claim